Baby Red Around Eyes: Causes, Home Remedies, And Treatment

 Image: Shutterstock

-• Artificial tears can help prevent dry eyes.
+• Preservative-free artificial tears can help prevent dry eyes and eye allergies (16).

-• Antibiotic eye drops or ointments can relieve painful or swollen baby eyes and also reduce redness in case of a bacterial infection or viral conjunctivitis
+• Antibiotic eye drops or ointments can relieve painful or swollen baby eyes and reduce redness in case of a bacterial infection or conjunctivitis.

-• Simple probe surgery if there is a blocked tear duct
+• Simple probe surgery if the blocked tear duct is not cleared in babies reaching one year.

 Frequently Asked Questions